 Aircraft-based tours from either fixed-wing aircraft or helicopters are permitted to approach up to 300m of a seal at a protected seal breeding colony without the need for a permit.
 No hovering over the animals is permitted.

-Also, you do not need a permit if your tour does not approach closer than the prescribed minimum distance for a seal breeding colony.
-For example, if you take boat tours to the ‘protected’ breeding colony at Cape Bridgewater but do not approach closer than 100m between 1 November and 28 February or 50m between 1 March and 31 October.
+You do not need a seal tour permit if your tour does not approach closer than the prescribed minimum distance for a seal breeding colony.
+For example, if you take boat tours to the seal breeding colony at Cape Bridgewater but do not approach closer than 100m between 1 November and 28 February or 50m between 1 March and 31 October.

-Whale watching permits (boat-based) allow tour operators to conduct commercial boat-based tours that can approach up to 100 metres (m) of a whale or 50m of a dolphin.
+Whale watching permits (boat-based) allow tour operators to conduct commercial boat-based tours that can approach up to 100m of a whale or 50m of a dolphin.
 Permits may also be subject to additional conditions.

 Use of jet skis or other personal watercraft as well as hovercraft and remote-operated vessels are not allowed for whale watching tours.

-You do not need a whale watching tour permit if you do not wish to take tours closer than 200m of a whale or 100m of a dolphin.
+You do not need a whale watching tour permit if you do not wish to take tours closer than the prescribed minimum distances of 200m for a whale or 100m for a dolphin.

 Whale watching permits for aircraft (including all fixed wing aircraft and helicopters) allow tour operators to conduct commercial tours within a 300m radius, flying no lower than 300m over a whale or dolphin.
 Aircraft are not allowed to hover over marine mammals.
 Permits may also be subject to additional conditions.

-You do not need a whale watching tour permit (aircraft-based) if you do not wish to conduct tours closer than 500m of a whale or dolphin.
+You do not need a whale watching tour permit (aircraft-based) if you do not wish to conduct tours closer than 500m to a whale or dolphin.

 Tour Operator Licences

-Tour Operator Licenses are managed by Parks Victoria.
-For more information on these licenses and an application form, visit Parks Victoria
+Tour Operator Licences are managed by Parks Victoria.
+For more information on these licences and an application form, visit Parks Victoria